Next Book in the Series Browse A–Z

 Publication Reading Order

-The Shadow Children is a YA Fiction / Science Fiction series by Margaret Peterson Haddix, comprising 7 books published between 1998 and 2006.
-Books are listed in publication order, which is the recommended reading sequence.
+The Shadow Children is a YA Fiction / Science Fiction series by Margaret Peterson Haddix, made up of 7 books published between 1998 and 2006.
+It begins with Among the Hidden (1998), and is best read in publication order.
+The most recent entry is Among the Free (2006), spanning 8 years of storytelling.

 More series by Margaret Peterson Haddix